dof-dss/nidirect-drupal/README.md

 Drupal 8 install based on drupal-composer/drupal-project with that project set at the upstream remote.

+# Importing Config

+If you are running this inside the 'D7 to D8' Lando container and have installed Drupal, you will need to run these commands before you can import config:

+- lando drush config-set "system.site" uuid 8504fb68-5bf0-4d09-869b-245412b8c47d
+- lando drush ev '\Drupal::entityManager()->getStorage("shortcut_set")->load("default")->delete();'

 # Composer template for Drupal projects

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)